guusj/books/Warbreaker_BrandonSanderson.md

 _Colors_, she thought. _Was that really me?_
 No. She hadn’t even been as capable as that girl.
 Vivenna had been so naive that she’d been kidnapped without knowing it, then worked to start a war without realizing what she was doing.
 _Didn’t you ever stop to think that maybe you were on the wrong side?_
 She wasn’t sure what to believe.
 She’d been taken in so quickly by Denth that she was hesitant to accept anything this Vasher said.
-However, she _could_ see signs that some of what he had told her were true.
+However, she _could_ see signs that some of what he had told her was true.
 Denth had always taken her to meet with the less reputable elements in the city.
 Not only were they the ones a mercenary like him would know, but they would be more likely to prefer the chaos of war.
 Attacking the Hallandren supplies wouldn’t only make it more difficult to administer the war, it would make the priests more likely to attack while they were still strong.
 The losses would also serve to make them angrier.
 It made chilling sense—sense it was hard for her to ignore.
 “Denth made me think that the war was inevitable,” Vivenna whispered as they walked through the slums.
 “My father thinks it’s inevitable.
 Everyone says it’s going to happen.”
 “They’re wrong,” Vasher said.
 “War between Hallandren and Idris has been close for decades, but never inevitable.
 Getting this kingdom to attack requires convincing the Returned—and they’re generally too focused on themselves to want something as disruptive as a war.
 Only an extended effort—first convincing the priests, then getting them to argue until the gods believed them—would be successful.”